CREATING OUR INFRASTRUCTURE

 Business networking is a marketing method by which business opportunities are created through networks of like-minded business people.
 There are several prominent business networking organizations that create models of networking activity that, when followed, allow the business person to build new business relationships and generate business opportunities at the same time.
 Our aim is to be that platform for Christian business men and women around the world.

 (Imagine if 10 businesses or churches need to purchase office furniture within the same month.
-Through uniting together within this infrastructure; they could purchase the same equipment and or furniture at a third of the cost.)
+Through uniting together within this infrastructure; they could purchase the same equipment and/or furniture at a third of the cost.)

 KOGI FUTURE GOALS

-We are building an interactive website that will feed, fuel and formulate resources and tools to assist churches and businesses in reaching their peak potential through this brotherhood!
+Our aim is to build an interactive website that will feed, fuel and formulate resources and tools to assist churches and businesses in reaching their peak potential through this brotherhood!

 By 2020 KOGI International Impact will include a collective recession-proof economy, Kingdom Commerce infrastructure based on financial trade and bartering with other Kingdom Believers.
 The establishment of this system will facilitate self-reliance within the Kingdom of God for us to fuel and support each other.